 CELIA R. CAPUTI.
-Professor Caputi (formerly Daileader) specializes in Renaissance literature, feminist theory, Virginia Woolf, and critical race studies.
+Professor Caputi (formerly Daileader) specializes in Renaissance literature and feminist theory/criticism, with additional interests in Virginia Woolf, cultural studies, transnationalism, and Italian studies.
 She is one of the contributors of the ground-breaking Oxford edition of Thomas Middleton: The Collected Works and has been quoted in Time magazine (European edition) as an authority on Middleton's women, especially in relation to Shakespeare's.
-In August 2015 Professor Caputi was invited by the Royal Shakespeare Company to chair the debate "Is Othello a Racist Play?" in Shakespeare's birthplace of Stratford-upon-Avon.
-Professor Caputi was a semi-finalist in the annual literary competition associated with Italy's prestigious Salon del Libro di Torino; her autobiographical essay "Come l'ago della bussola" ("Like the Needle of the Compass") is the only work by a North American in the anthology associated with this event, Linguamadre Duemilatredici (Mother Tongue 2013).
-Her first novel, She Dances The Tarantella, brings the reader to a rarely celebrated, fascinating region of southern Italy and is available in both paperback and e-book formats from Amazon.com.
+In August 2015, Professor Caputi was invited by the Royal Shakespeare Company to chair the debate "Is Othello a Racist Play?" in Shakespeare's birthplace of Stratford-upon-Avon.
+Professor Caputi was a semi-finalist in the annual literary competition associated with Italy's prestigious Salon del Libro di Torino; her autobiographical essay "Come l'ago della bussola" ("Like the Needle of the Compass") is the only work by a North American in the anthology associated with this event, Linguamadre Duemilatredici.
+Most recently, she was interviewed by Emmanuel Dzotsi of NPR's "This American Life": her voice features in the episode entitled "The Florida Experiment" aired on July 14th, 2023.

-- She Dances The Tarantella.
-Amazon/Kindle, 2013.
+- She Dances the Tarantella.
+Kindle Direct Publishing, 2013.

 - Women & Others: Perspectives on Race, Gender, and Empire.
 Co-edited with Rhoda E. Johnson and Amilcar Shabazz.
 Palgrave, 2007.